 Proof.
-The first statement corresponds exactly to the result of Proposition 3.4.
+The statement in the first sentence corresponds exactly to the result of Proposition 3.4.
 To see why the second statement holds, let us proceed by contradiction and assume that there exists a second countable, Hausdorff, Baire group topology on [R].

-We recall the result of Lemma 3.1: the set Ω made up of all x such that x is an accumulation point of $\Gamma \cdot x$ is dense G{δ} in X, and thus, in particular, uncountable.
-Assuming τ is second countable, the Lindelöf property implies that there exists a sequence $(x_i){i < \omega}$ of elements of Ω such that
+We recall the result of Lemma 3.1: the set Ω made up of all x such that x is an accumulation point of $\Gamma \cdot x$ is dense G_δ in X, thus in particular uncountable.
+Assuming τ is second countable, the Lindelöff property implies that there exists a sequence $(x_i){i<\omega}$ of elements of Ω such that